Dr. Mario: Reception

 Dr. Mario received generally positive reviews, although some parents were critical of the premise of medicine in a children's game.
 The Game Boy version received positive reviews from Joystick and Zero magazines, the latter comparing it favorably with Tetris and Connect Four while stating it is "easy to play and impossible to master".
 ACE criticized the uninspiring graphics, repetitive play, and "plagiarism" while comparing it unfavorably with Tetris and Connect Four.

 In the Japanese magazine Famicom Tsūshin, the four reviewers said that while the game is similar to Tetris, they still found it fun with one reviewer saying it was more fun to play as a two-player game.
 The same four reviewers also complimented the Game Boy version of the game, with one reviewer feeling that the game was slightly worse due to the lack of color on the Game Boy making it harder to decipher some gameplay elements.

 In Japan, 2.08 million copies were sold for the Game Boy, 1.53 million for the Famicom, and 248,045 for the Game Boy Advance, for a total of 3,858,045 cartridges sold in Japan.
-In North America, 2.5 million copies were sold within six weeks of release.
-Worldwide, 5.34 million copies were sold for the Game Boy and 4.85 million for the Nintendo Entertainment System, for a total of cartridges sold worldwide across all platforms.
+In North America, 2.5 million cartridges were sold within six weeks of release, in addition to several thousand VS. Dr. Mario arcade units.
+Worldwide, 7 million cartridges were sold within two months.
+5.34 million copies were sold for the Game Boy and 4.85 million for the Nintendo Entertainment System, for a total of cartridges sold worldwide across all platforms.